MarkZH/Genetic_Chess/README.md

 ## To run

 `genetic_chess -genepool [file_name]`
 This will start up a gene pool with Genetic_AIs playing against each other--mating, killing, mutating--all that good Darwinian stuff.
 The required file name parameter will cause the program to load a gene pool and other settings from a configuration file.
-Every genome and game played will be written to a files.
+A record of every genome and game played will be written to text files.

 `genetic_chess (-human|-genetic|-random) (-human|-genetic|-random)`
 Starts a local game played in the terminal with an ASCII art board.
 The first parameter is the white player, the second is black.